caugustine2022/resume/README.md

 * Worked in a team to build and managed robust CI/CD pipelines; collaborated with development teams to optimize build processes, and improve code quality, resulting in faster and more reliable software releases.
 * Managed and enhanced the CI/CD infrastructure using Jenkins, GitHub CI/CD, SonarQube for code quality checks, and other tools to automate build, test, and deployment processes.
-* Automated infrastructure provisioning and configuration management using tools such as Ansible, ensuring consistent environments across development, testing, and production.
+* Automated infrastructure provisioning and configuration management using tools such as Ansible, ensuring consistent development, testing, and production environments.
 * Implemented containerization solutions with Docker, enabling portability and scalability of applications.
 Then, orchestrated container deployments and managed Kubernetes clusters for efficient application scaling and management.
 * Implemented infrastructure as code using Terraform, enabling consistent provisioning and management of cloud resources.
-* Monitored system performance and implemented proactive measures for performance optimization and issue resolution with tools like Splunk, ELK stack, Prometheus, and Grafana.
+* Monitored system performance and implemented proactive performance optimization and issue resolution measures with tools like Splunk, ELK stack, Prometheus, and Grafana.
 * Worked closely with security teams to ensure secure coding practices and implemented necessary security controls throughout the deployment pipeline.

-### iCare Medical Systems | Texas City, TX
+### DataService Group INC. | Bear, DE

 #### Cloud DevOps Engineer //*(Contract) - Remote*